fay-g0/CSCI-13500/Week4/Assignment4.md

 If not, the codename may belong to an imposter.
 Print a warning message to alert investigators.

 Objective: Determine whether the spy codename is an anagram of the officer's name and flag any invalid codenames.

+##
+Find the run time for each of the tasks, give me the time complexity and explain why.
+Extra points if you can tell me the space complexity!

 Find the source code file labeled assignment4.cpp to begin your mission.